Safe-Security/signal/README.md

 # Signal Specification
 - NodeJS Developer: See the typescript interface for signal at [nodejs/src/interfaces/signal.ts](nodejs/src/interfaces/signal.ts).
 See [nodejs/README.md](nodejs/README.md) on steps for generating the specification docs.
 You will need a nodejs environment to generate the docs.

-- C# .NET Developer:
+- C# .NET Developer: See the C# POCOs for signal at [csharp/src/Signals.Library/Models/Signal.cs](csharp/src/Signals.Library/Models/Signal.cs).
+See [csharp/README.md](csharp/README.md) to get started using signals in C#.

-- Python Developer:
+- Python Developer: See the Python structure for signal at [python/app/dataclass/signal.py](python/app/dataclass/signal.py).
+See [python/README.md](python/README.md) to get started using signals in Python.

 - Java Developer: